-Telephone interview with Harold Pinter after the announcement of the 2005 Nobel Prize in Literature, October 13, 2005.
+Transcript of the telephone interview with Harold Pinter after the announcement of the 2005 Nobel Prize in Literature, 13 October 2005.
 Interviewer is Marika Griehsel, freelance journalist.

 - Hello.
 Good morning.